 Subpart 1.
 Registration.
-An organization that conducts excluded bingo or raffles as allowed by Minnesota Statutes, section 349.166, must register with the board before the conduct of the lawful gambling, and, for bingo conducted pursuant to Minnesota Statutes, section 349.166, subdivision 1, paragraph (a), clause (1) or (2), must obtain prior approval of the local governing body of the township, city, or county in which the bingo will be conducted.
+An organization that conducts excluded bingo or raffles as allowed by Minnesota Statutes, section 349.166, must register with the board before the conduct of the lawful gambling.
+An organization conducting bingo as allowed by Minnesota Statutes, section 349.166, subdivision 1, paragraph (a), clause (1) or (2), must obtain prior approval of the local governing body of the city or county in which the bingo will be conducted.
 The registration must be on a form prescribed by the board, which must include the following information:

-- A. the name and address of the organization; - B. the name of the person in charge of the bingo occasion and/or raffles and that person's phone number; - C. the type of organization (fraternal, veterans, religious, or other nonprofit); - D. the number of bingo occasions conducted by the organization in the present calendar year; - E. whether the bingo occasion is to be held in connection with a county fair, the state fair, or a civic celebration, and if so, the number of consecutive days bingo will be played; - F. the dates of the raffle drawing, if any; - G. the total market value of the raffle prizes; - H. the signature of the organization's chief executive officer; and - I. the local government approval form. - Subp.
+- A. the name, address, and county of the organization; - B. the name of the person in charge of the bingo occasion and/or raffles and that person's phone number; - C. the type of organization (fraternal, veterans, religious, or other nonprofit).
+A copy of the proof of nonprofit status must be attached to the registration: - D. the dates that bingo has been conducted by the organization in the present calendar year; - E. the date that the organization proposes to conduct the bingo; - F. the dates of the raffle drawing, if any, and the total market value of the raffle prizes; - G. the name and address, including city or township, and county of the premises where the gambling will be conducted; - H. the telephone number and signature of the organization's chief executive officer; and - I. the local government approval for excluded bingo registrations. - Subp.
 2. Restrictions.
 An organization may not conduct excluded bingo if it has been licensed to conduct lawful gambling in the current calendar year.
 The director shall deny an excluded bingo application when the premises permit for the site of the proposed excluded bingo is subject to suspension or revocation pursuant to part 7861.0050.